 On the stump, Candidate Trump made numerous statements that went against the Republican mainstream, most notably for pharma firms a suggestion that the government should negotiate drug prices in Medicare.
 Another pledge, one that was actually on his website for a time, would allow importation of drugs from countries where products are cheaper.

 But as has been the case for much of Trump’s populist rhetoric, from taxes to banking regulation, firebrand campaign speeches have cooled to more doctrinaire policy proposals.
 To wit, the transition agenda released after the election talks about reforming FDA, not cracking down on Rx prices.
-(Also see "Trump’s FDA Reform Agenda: Patient-Focused Approvals" - Scrip, 11 Nov, 2016.)
+(Also see "Trump’s FDA Reform Agenda: Patient-Focused Approvals" - Pink Sheet, 11 Nov, 2016.)